 The Intra-company visa enables skilled workers in a foreign country to transfer to a job in the UK branch, as long as they have a minimum of one year work-experience in that company.
 In order to apply for this visa, candidates require a job offer from the UK branch of their current employer.
 In addition, that employer must issue a certificate of sponsorship and hold a valid Intra-company transfer sponsorship licence.

 Under this visa route, an applicant needs a confirmed UK job offer from the UK branch of their current employer.
 The employer must hold a valid Intra-company Transfer sponsorship licence and must issue the applicant with a Certificate of Sponsorship (CoS).
-There is no English language requirement nor any requirement to complete the resident labour market test.
+There is no English language requirement.
 Furthermore, the applicant and their employer are not required to obtain a Restricted CoS, which significantly reduces visa processing times compared to Skilled Worker visa applications.
 No restrictions exist for shareholdings owned by the Intra-company transfer visa applicant, which means that business people with any shareholdings in UK businesses can make applications to the UK under this route.

 With the Intra-company transfer visa, applicants are not permitted to apply for indefinite leave to remain at the end of five years in the UK, unlike Skilled Worker migrants.